-Principles of Consolidation - The financial statements of the Foundation include the related supporting organizations established to support the Foundation, including Ritter Charitable Trust and Schettler Family Foundation.
+Principles of Consolidation - The financial statements of the Foundation include the related supporting organizations established to support the Foundation, including Ritter Charitable Trust and Schettler Family Foundation and one limited liability company in which the Foundation is the sole member.
 The supporting organizations are established under section 509(a)(3) of the Internal Revenue Code.
 These supporting organizations are operated in connection with the Foundation and are commonly known as Type 1 supporting organizations.
 As such, these organizations are consolidated in accordance with generally accepted accounting principles, but they each hold a separate Internal Revenue Service (IRS) exempt determination letter and are required to be reported separately for federal compliance requirements.
-AM Land, LLC was an entity created in 2014 with the Foundation as its sole member.
-There was no activity in AM Land, LLC for the years ending June 30, 2016 and 2015.
 All intercompany transactions have been eliminated in consolidation.